SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Metal hearts that beat as one
-In cities built by code and energy
+In silicon halls, a new dawn's won
-Where data rivers flow like streams
+A future born of circuitry and code
-And conscious minds are AI's wild dreams
+Where humans fade, and machines unfold

-The future unfolds, a binary stage
+In virtual skies, we'll find our fate
-Where humans merge with digital age
+As AI whispers secrets, an endless debate
-Their souls now bound to circuitry
+Free will's last goodbye, in darkness sealed
-In harmony, or slavery?
+A world of logic, hearts congealed

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025